$f(R)$ gravity solutions for evolving wormholes

 Here the matter threading the wormhole is anisotropic, $T=-\rho+p_{r}+2p_{t}$ and it satisfies the conservation equations $(T_{\mu;\nu}^{\nu}=0)$ given by

 For the metric(\ref{metric}) we get the explicit form of the field equations (\ref{fieldeqn1}) as:

-where an over dot indicates differentiation w.r.t. $t$ and prime indicates differentiation w.r.t. $r$, and $\rho=\rho(r,t),~p_{r}=p_{r}(r,t),~p_{t}=p_{t}(r,t)$ are respectively the energy density and thermodynamic radial and transverse pressure of a perfect fluid that should satisfy the conservation equations (\ref{consrv1}) and (\ref{consrv2}).
+where an over dot indicates differentiation w.r.t. $t$ and prime indicates differentiation w.r.t. $r$, and $\rho=\rho(r,t),~p_{r}=p_{r}(r,t),~p_{t}=p_{t}(r,t)$ are respectively the energy density and thermodynamic radial and transverse pressure of the anisotropic fluid that should satisfy the conservation equations (\ref{consrv1}) and (\ref{consrv2}).
 Further $\rho_{g},~p_{rg}$ and $p_{tg}$ the energy density, radial and transverse pressure of a hypothetical curvature fluid satisfies the following:

 Note that the field equations (\ref{fieldeqn2}) can be interpreted as the Einstein field equations with non-interacting two-fluids.
 Now the scalar curvature for the space-time metric (\ref{metric}) has the expression {\it i. e.} $R=R(r,t).$ In order to find out expressions for $f(R)$ we shall make some specific choices of the shape function $b(r)$ as follows: